envenomator/Agon/Programs/flash/README.md

 # Agon MOS firmware upgrade utility
-This utility comes in two flavors:
+This utility comes in two versions:
-1. A generic version that will flash new versions of Agon MOS, needing at least version 1.02.
+1. A generic version that will flash new versions of Agon MOS, needing at least baseline version 1.02.
 This version is loaded as a MOS command and can take arguments from the commandline.
-2. A specific 'legacy' version that can upgrade MOS 1.01 to MOS 1.02 only.
-Afterwards, the generic version can be used to upgrade to later versions.
+2. A 'legacy' version that can upgrade MOS 1.01 to MOS 1.02 only.
+Afterwards, the generic version can be used to upgrade to later MOS versions.

 ## Generic version (Needs current MOS firmware 1.02)
-This version needs at least MOS version 1.02 to accept loadable commands
+This version needs at least MOS version 1.02, which accepts loadable commands with arguments
 ### Installation
 1. Make sure to create a 'mos' directory on the microSD card
 2. Place the flash.bin in the 'mos' directory